avantika10roy/Credit_Card_Insights/README.md

 # Data_Analysis
 ### Problem Statement
-This case study provides comprehensive exploratory data analysis on customer churn prediction.
+This case study provides comprehensive exploratory data analysis on **Credit Card Insights** prediction.
 In this dataset, we have a demographic and employment data of individuals, including details such as age, education, occuoation and marital status, among other features.

 This analysis explores key trends, factors influencing individual income level, socio-economic patterns and influences of various personal and work-related factors.